firasomrane/stocks_analytics_app/README.md

 Sharding can introduce problems if we have joins between different tables that can't be sharded by the same key, which introduces the complexity of performing multi-shards(distributed) transactions.

 ### 6 - Additional notes on implementation:
+- Here the implementation of the API is very basic and not robust.
+This to consider are:
+  - Rate limiting
+  - Circuit breaker
+  - Timeouts (for DB queries)
+  - Retries and banckoff with DB queries.

 ### Input validation
 For the validation I relied mostly on FastAPI already built in tools for easier HTTP exceptions handling.